google-research/rlds/README.md

 of the dataset in parallel.
 In the case of datasets with big episodes that can result in high memory usage.
 If you run into high memory usage problems, it is worth playing around with `read_config` provided to [tfds.load](https://www.tensorflow.org/datasets/api_docs/python/tfds/load).

+## Other research that uses RLDS

+These are some publications that we know have used RLDS:

+* [Hyperparameter Selection for Imitation Learning](https://arxiv.org/abs/2105.12034).
+L. Hussenot et al., ICML 2021.

 ## Citation